 While malvertising is dangerous and may seem uncontainable based on its methods of infection and propagation, taking the proactive steps outlined above can dramatically reduce your chances of being infected.

 The Data Center is your local managed IT services and cybersecurity specialist.
-If you are concerned that your business’s IT systems might be vulnerable to attack, contact us at (518) 459-3282 or send us an email at email@example.com for more information.
+If you are concerned that your business’s IT systems might be vulnerable to attack, contact us at (518) 459-DATA (3282) or send us an email at firstname.lastname@example.org for more information.